 If your home is short on space, then converting your attic into a master suite can have very powerful and long lasting benefits for your home.
 This includes an increased resale value, as well as more enjoyment and use in your home.
 Once an attic is converted, it can be used as a suite forever more, making it a very long lasting improvement.

 9. Update Old Plumbing

 If the plumbing in your home is old and out of date, then upgrading it can have a major positive impact on the rest of your home.
-Upgrading pipes can help increase water flow, rid your home of potential contaminates, and can help improve your resale value.
+A bathroom remodeler can upgrade the pipes to help increase water flow, rid your home of potential contaminates, and improve your resale value.
 Copper pipes in particular really hold their value and last for a very long time, so this is one improvement you’re unlikely to regret.

 10. Add Attic Insulation

 Most homes in the US are under insulated to some degree, with most homes built before the 1960s being under insulated by a lot.
 Not having enough insulation can make your home less comfortable and can raise your energy bills.
 Adding insulation is a one-time improvement that can pay off for many, many years to come.

 Home improvements don’t always have to mean adding things to your home; it can mean removing some old and unwanted things as well.
 Popcorn ceilings went out of style years ago, and they aren’t coming back.
 Removing a popcorn ceiling or installing a new ceiling material over it (in the case of asbestos ceilings) is one long lasting improvement that no one can regret.

 A new, high energy efficiency HVAC system can be expected to last for a minimum of 10 years, with many newer models lasting even longer.
 If you’re planning on staying in your current home for at least that long, your unit will also pay for itself with lower utility bills over the years.